GESTATIONAL SURROGACY IN IOWA

 If yes, are motions to waive venue accepted?
 Yes, generally.

 Is a hearing required to obtain a pre-birth order?
-Yes, most likely.
-Hearings may take place by telephone at the judge’s discretion.
+Sometimes, depending on the requirements of each judge.

 Is a pre-birth order possible in Iowa based on a Gestational Carrier’s plan to deliver in Iowa, if no party lives in Iowa?
 Yes